LordRaydenMK/SuperheroesAndroid/README.md

 ### Data Layer

 The API call is modeled using Retrofit, KotlinX Serialization as the converter.
 The data layer converts the DTO objects to Domain objects.
-Any expected errors that happen up to this point are mapped to a sealed class `SuperheroError`.
-A custom exception `SuperheroException` that contains a property of the error is delivered as an `Flow` error in the stream.
+Any expected errors that happen up to this point are mapped to a sealed class `MovieError`.
+A custom exception `MovieException` that contains a property of the error is delivered as an `Flow` error in the stream.

 ### Domain Layer

-The main class here is `Superhero`.
-It has a static `create` function that converts the string that comes from the API (as a thumbnail) into a `HttpUrl` also making sure it's https (so it works on Android).
+The main class here is `Movie`.
+It has a static `create` function that converts the string that comes from the API into a typesafe `HttpUrl`.

 ### Presentation Layer